-The Windows Update error 0x80072ee7 may occur in Windows 11 or Windows 10 when you try to install a major update.
-It’s probably the most common error a user would encounter during Windows Update.
+The Windows Update error 0x80072ee7 can occur in both Windows 11 and Windows 10 when attempting to install a major update.
+It is perhaps the most common error encountered by users during a Windows Update.
 It can appear in all places where Windows Update could take place, such as the general Windows Update interface, the media creation tool, or the Windows update assistant.

-We will go through a series of solutions in this post to help you resolve the Windows 11 or 10 Update error 0x80072ee7.
-You certainly don’t have to go through all of them.
-You can work your way down until you find one that fixes your issue.
+In this post, we will go through a series of solutions to help you resolve the Windows 11 or 10 Update error 0x80072ee7.
+You do not have to try all of them, simply work your way down until you find a solution that resolves your issue.

 Check DNS settings

-DNS is responsible to direct you to your destination on the internet, some of which include Windows Update requests.
-If the DNS setting is misconfigured, or that the DNS server is inoperable, Windows Update would fail and end up with the error 0x80072ee7.
+DNS is responsible for directing you to your destination on the internet, including Windows Update requests.
+If the DNS setting is misconfigured or the DNS server is inoperable, Windows Update may fail and result in the error 0x80072ee7.

-By default, you should be using your ISP’s DNS if you haven’t ever configure your PC’s DNS.
-We always recommend using a public DNS such as the Google or Cloudflare DNS.
-They are faster and more secured.
+By default, your PC should be using your ISP’s DNS if you haven’t ever configured your DNS settings.
+However, it is always recommended to use a public DNS such as the Google or Cloudflare DNS as they are faster and more secure.
 Follow the steps below to change your PC’s DNS to Google Public DNS.

 - Search for Control Panel and open it.